stsievert/salmon/_sources/installation.rst.txt

 6. Select an appropriate instance type.

+    * Salmon requires at least 2GB of memory and 1 CPU.
     * ``t3.large`` is recommended for passive algorithms (i.e, random
       sampling).
     * ``t3.xlarge`` is recommended for adaptive algorithms (e.g., ARR; see the